BLXNIR/WHSTechNotes/journal.md

 The computer could impact the election by counting the votes wrong, which would affect the US because it would cause a loud uproar.
 # November 4, 2024
 Its important to keep your information safe so that it doesnt get leaked online.
 You can enable 2FA so that it is more secure.
 I have not shared anything online but if i did i would make sure to change my information if it was important.
 You can not share private information when doing collaborative activites and share stuff that is less personal and private.
+# November 12, 2024
+A current event would be the politics goin on right now.
+The things we learned in class goes well with this becuase they use technology in politics.
+The advancements of technology could benefit politics by making it better.